JMorado/ParaMol/docs/source/Examples/Example_6/Example_6.rst

 Example 6: Example of how to restart a calculation
 ==================================================

-Restarting a calculation in ParaMol is as simple as passing the following argument into the :obj:`task.run_task` method:
+Restarting a calculation in ParaMol is as simple as passing the argument :obj:`restart=True` into the :obj:`task.run_task` method:

 .. code-block:: python